Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

-The first term in Eq.(\ref{Wn}) is a number of states when the last diamond (that loops the chain) contains diagonal singlet.
-The second term $(3n+1)$ in Eq.(\ref{Wn}) corresponds to the case without singlets in the chain, and the degeneracy in this case is the number of multiplets of ferromagnetic state of the total system.
+The first term in Eq.(\ref{Wn}) is the number of states when the last diamond (that loops the chain) contains the diagonal singlet.
+The second term $(3n+1)$ in Eq.(\ref{Wn}) corresponds to the case without singlets in the chain, and the degeneracy in this case is the number of multiplets of the ferromagnetic state of the total system.
 The term $(n-1)(3n-1)$ corresponds to the case with one singlet on the whole chain.
-The sum contains terms when the last diamond belong to ferromagnetic section of length $m$.
+The sum contains terms when the last diamond belongs to the ferromagnetic section of length $m$.

 The sum in (\ref{Wn}) is calculated and gives for $W_{n}$ the exact result